How Elves Are Portrayed in Anime vs. Western Fantasy

 Deedlit from Record of Lodoss War is a classic anime elf—graceful and mysterious.
 But Tuka Luna Marceau from GATE is an elf who struggles with trauma, showcasing emotional vulnerability.
 In Sword Art Online: Alfheim, elf aesthetics are used in a vibrant fantasy game full of action.

-In romance anime, elves might appear as shy transfer students or childhood friends with secret powers.
+Romance anime, elves might appear as shy transfer students or childhood friends with secret powers.
 In comedy, they can be tsundere or overly affectionate.
 These portrayals make them feel more “human” to viewers.

 They’re not just decorative tropes.
 They are given meaningful roles that drive the story and add emotional layers to their character.